pinobatch/little-things-nes/bntest/README.md

 * In Nestopia and FCEUX, both mappers allow access to the entire 512 KiB, as could be supported by a clone board.
-* In Nintendulator, mapper 34 allows 512 KiB, but mapper 7 allows
+* In Nintendulator, mapper 34 allows 512 KiB, and mapper 7 allows
   256 KiB.
 This is consistent with allowing 4 bits (one 74HC161) worth of state.
 * In PowerPak mappers 1.34, mapper 7 allows 256 KiB, and mapper 34
-  allows only 128 KiB, to the maximum supported by those cartridge boards manufactured by Nintendo.
+  allows only 128 KiB, to the maximum supported by cartridge boards manufactured by Nintendo.
 After first publication of this test, Loopy released an updated mapper 34 allowing 512 KiB.

-The test was originally written for the predecessor to _Action 53_, but that ended up using its own custom mapper once its scope expanded beyond NROM games.
+The test was originally written for the predecessor to _Action 53_, which ended up using its own custom mapper once its scope expanded beyond NROM games.
 The games _Haunted: Halloween '85_ (2015) and _Lizard_ (2018) went on to use a 4 Mbit (512 KiB) BNROM.

 Legal
 -----